Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a

 Ella submits the claim to her homeowner insurer.
 However, Ella’s policy was cancelled for non-payment several months earlier.
-The insurer has no duty to defend the claim.
+The insurer has no duty to defend the insurance claim.

 Note however that when an insurer denies coverage because notice of the claim was late, the insurer must defend the policy holder unless the insurer can show that the delay materially impaired the insurer’s ability to contest it.6

 Compensatory damages for a bad faith breach of the duty to defend and duty to indemnify can include:

 - Amounts the policy holder had to pay out-of-pocket to defend a claim,